TeamMGE/GenomeBioinformaticsCourse/_episodes/22-COOII.md

 > ## Exercise: Analyse the tree
 >>
->> - Does your tree make sense, in general?
+> - Does your tree make sense, in general?
->> - Are sequences from the same taxonomic group generally clustered?
+> - Are sequences from the same taxonomic group generally clustered?
->> - Is the root in the correct place?
+> - Is the root in the correct place?
 Can you identify which place is correct, and reroot the tree there?
->> - Do all sequences from the same genome cluster together?
+> - Do all sequences from the same genome cluster together?
->> - What species do you think your 16S rRNA sequences represent?
+> - What species do you think your 16S rRNA sequences represent?
->> - Can you classify both of your archaeal bins?
+> - Can you classify both of your archaeal bins?
->>
->> ## Solution
->>
+>
 > {: .solution}
 {: .challenge}